-Every relationship comes with its share of challenges.
-And when your significant other has an anxiety disorder, one challenge could be that you feel like you’re riding a rollercoaster with unpredictable highs and lows.
+Every relationship comes with its share of challenges and sometimes it’s hard to know what to do and what not to do.
+This is especially true when your significant other has an anxiety disorder.
+You might feel like you’re riding a rollercoaster with unpredictable highs and lows, all while watching your partner struggle.

-To make those ups and downs easier to decipher, it's helpful to learn how your partner's anxiety manifests.
-Such a shared understanding of anxiety can even help make your relationship stronger, since you'll be able to see your partner's internal struggles clearly and compassionately.
-Here are eight tips that will help you wrangle with the anxiety together, rather than let it take over your relationship.
+To decipher those ups and downs, it's helpful to learn how your partner's anxiety manifests.
+Such a shared understanding of anxiety can even help make your relationship stronger, since you'll be able to see your partner's internal struggles clearly and react to them patiently and compassionately.
+Here are 8 tips that will help you wrangle with the anxiety together, rather than let it take over your relationship.

 1. Do research to learn about anxiety and understand your partner

+Doing your research, as with any topic, pays off in spades.
 To you, anxiety may seem a normal emotion that everyone experiences at times.
-But it's a whole different beast when it's all-consuming, seeping into every action and interaction that someone makes.
+But it's a whole different beast when it's all-consuming and seeps into every action and interaction that someone has.
+Anxiety becomes a mental health condition when it makes it difficult to complete the routines of daily life.

 That's why learning about anxiety disorders can help you understand what your partner goes through every time their anxiety levels spike.